 - Under Solvency II, realistic mortality assumptions without any safety margin are used for the derivation of the technical provisions.
 BEGAAP reserves are based on the tariff actuarial parameters which are generally more prudent than realistic (best estimate) assumptions. - Under Solvency II, risk-free interest rates are used for discounting.
-The discount rates for BEGAAP for the Classical Life portfolio are the guaranteed interest rates used for the premium calculation.
-Under the current market environment, Solvency II interest rates are much lower than guaranteed rates for a significant part of the Classical Life portfolio resulting in more conservative technical provisions compared to BEGAAP. - No future profit participation is taken into account under BEGAAP, while it is under Solvency II making Solvency II technical provisions again more conservative. - Additional reserves (so-called Knipperlichten reserves) are set up under BEGAAP.
-Under Solvency II, any deficiency in earning the necessary return to finance the interest guarantee is implicitly captured in the economic assumptions underlying the calculation. - The claims reserves under Solvency II are generally taken to be the BEGAAP reserves and thus do not differ.
-The disability claims reserves in the Universal Life segment constitute an exception as we there apply a correction factor to the BEGAAP reserves to account for risk-free discounting.
+The discount rates for BEGAAP for the Classical Life portfolio are the guaranteed interest rates used for the premium calculation. - No future profit participation is taken into account under BEGAAP, while it is under Solvency II making Solvency II technical provisions more conservative. - Additional reserves (so-called flashing light reserves) are set up under BEGAAP, originally introduced as an additional reserve required when risk free rates (OLO in this case) are materially lower than the guaranteed rates.
+Under Solvency II, any deficiency in earning the necessary return to finance the interest guarantee is implicitly captured in the economic assumptions underlying the calculation.
+The obligation to constitute this reserve was adapted into an exemption procedure when Solvency II became in force.